 The class pages on our website have plenty of appropriate activities for children to be able to continue their learning at home during this time.

-If your child is entitled to Free School Meals (not just the Universal Free School Meals that all infant children can have, but as a means tested benefit) then we will give you with a voucher for £5 for you to provide two lunches.
+If your child is entitled to Free School Meals (not just the Universal Free School Meals that all infant children can have, but as a means tested benefit) then we will give you a voucher for £5 for you to provide two lunches.

 We regret the inconvenience caused but also recognize that teachers' pay is significantly less in real terms than it was 10 years ago and they have a right to take this action after repeated union requests for a fairer settlement through other channels have failed.